fireduck64/gatecontrol/README.md

 So this software is for that situation.
 It reads from a matrix keypad attached to a raspberry pi and activates a relay when the correct code is input.

+The software is also written with adding other modules that can open the gate as well, like bluetooth proximity.

+## Notes

+If you get weird button presses, check the wiring.
+If the sound is coming from the wrong device, you can screw with alsa and fail (like me) or remove the offending driver for the offending sound device so only the one you want loads (ha).

+On a Pi 4, this disabled the onboard audio so my USB speaker worked:

+    $ cat /etc/modprobe.d/blacklist-bcm.conf
+    blacklist snd_bcm2835